UkiDLucas/book-genomics-easy-as-pi/CONTRIBUTING.md

 `*modify-contributing-file`

+### Browser edits

-3) Make changes in the browser, or
+You can make Mardown changes in the browser, it is the easiest way to contribute

+### Cloning the fork locally

-4) Copy the project to your computer:
+You can copy the "forked" project to your own computer

 `git clone https://github.com/YOUR_ALIAS_HERE/genomics-easy-as-pi-book.git`

-5) Make changes to a file
+### Using Git

+Once you get some experience with Open Souce you will be using Git command line comments all the time

-6) Commmit (you can use GitHub desktop)
+Commmit (you can use GitHub desktop)

 example command line commit: